21 Smart Ways to Invest in Yourself Without Spending Much

 The people closest to you either lift you up or drag you down.
 Spending time with those who challenge, inspire, and support growth leads to better opportunities and a stronger mindset.

 Negative influences drain energy and hold people back.
 Success leaves clues, and being around the right people makes those clues easier to spot.
-It’s impossible to change for the better while surrounded by those who don’t want to grow.

 The Best Investment You’ll Ever Make